Letting Go Of ‘That Guy’ – How To Get Over Your Crush

 What is more important than convincing any person to be with you, is preserving your very own self-esteem.
 This inner confidence is the treasure that will help you to meet new people.
 Say no when you don’t want something and be open-hearted when you have a date.

 You do not want to allow this trajectory to change.
-Instead, make the power move, leave on a high, walk away knowing that this isn’t your battle to fight and that by saying no to one thing, only means you will say yes to something better in the future.
+Instead, make the power move, leave on a high.
+Walk away knowing that this isn’t your battle to fight.
+By saying no to one thing, only means you will say yes to something better in the future.

 You can and you will find better.
-Because you deserve it: and you show that to yourself by taking action now.
+Because you deserve it: and you show that to yourself by taking action now and letting go of your crush.